Fusionmedstaff

 How much money do travel nurses make?

-It’s common for travel nurses to have a higher salary than their permanently staffed counterparts.
+It’s common for travel nurses to have a higher salary their permanently staffed registered nurses.
 Why?
 Because travel nurses are eligible for additional income through housing stipends, referral bonuses, and other per diems.
-According to data from Indeed, the average yearly salary of a travel nurse is $108,770, give or take depending on what kind of nurse you are, your employer, and your geographic location.
-Here’s a full travel nurse pay breakdown with everything you need to know.
+According to data from Indeed, the average yearly salary of a travel nurse is $108,770, give or take depending on what kind of nurse you are, your travel nurse staffing agency, and your geographic location.

 The world of travel nursing is full of excitement and adventure, but it also requires a certain level of nursing experience.
 With at least one year of nursing experience, you’re well on your way to becoming a professional travel nurse.
 When you’re ready to take the first step into a travel nursing career, reach out to Fusion Medical Staffing or search online for travel nursing jobs!